 The Evolution of SARS-CoV-2

-The emergence of novel variants such as Delta or Omicron was all but guaranteed when SARS-CoV-2 took hold and spread around the world.
+The emergence of novel variants such as Omicron or BA.2 Omicron was all but guaranteed when SARS-CoV-2 took hold and spread around the world.

 RNA viruses replicate rapidly but imperfectly.
 Mutations naturally arise during this process, particularly during extended infection periods.
 Some genetic changes negatively impact the spread of the virus.
 Others are neutral.
 But sometimes, mutations emerge that confer an evolutionary advantage.
 In the right conditions, these new variants can quickly take hold and spread through the population.
 While we’re racing to develop vaccines and therapies, SARS-CoV-2 is in some ways also competing with itself.